lshannon/spring-cloud-data-flow-setup/README.md

 3. Register the processors
 3. Create a simple test stream

-The commands to registers the sources, sinks and processors have be put into a command file that can be executed from the shell once its connected to the server. register-processor-modules.cmd, register-sink-modules.cmd and register-source-modules.cmd.
+The commands to registers the sources, sinks and processors have been put into a command files that can be executed from the shell once its connected to the server:
+- register-processor-modules.cmd
+- register-sink-modules.cmd
+- register-source-modules.cmd.

-Once the shell is connected, the command file can be executed like this.
+Once the shell is connected, a command file can be executed like this.

 ```shell
 dataflow:>script --file register-processor-modules.cmd